Updated March 2026

 How to Get Published in Newsweek: A Practical Guide for Executives

-Quick Answer: Newsweek offers two distinct paths for executive contributors: the Newsweek Expert Forum, a paid contributor program at $1,500 per article with a 2–4 week review window, and organic opinion submissions for breaking news or timely issues.
-With 90 million monthly readers, domain authority 92, and strong AI citation signals, Newsweek is one of the most accessible and highest-return Tier-1 placements available to executives building a byline portfolio.
-Most Phantom IQ clients see their first Tier-1 placement within 60–90 days of program start.
+Quick Answer: Newsweek offers two distinct paths for executive contributors: the Newsweek Expert Forum, a paid contributor membership program with an application review window, and organic opinion submissions for breaking news or timely issues.
+With a large general-news audience and strong domain authority, Newsweek can be one of the more accessible Tier-1 placements available to executives building a byline portfolio.
+Learn the submission process and editorial requirements to build your pitch strategy.

-Newsweek reaches 90 million readers a month across its digital and print platforms.
+Newsweek reaches roughly 100 million readers a month across its digital and print platforms.
 That audience skews toward news-engaged general readers — people who follow current events, care about business and technology, and want analysis from credible sources, not academic journals.
-For executives who have something real to say about economic conditions, technology's impact on consumers, or leadership under pressure, Newsweek is the most accessible high-authority publication in the Tier-1 tier.
-It is less competitive than The New York Times or The Washington Post, but it carries genuine editorial credibility and a domain authority of 92 that creates durable citation weight for AI search systems.
+For executives who have something real to say about economic conditions, technology's impact on consumers, or leadership under pressure, Newsweek can be one of the more accessible high-authority publications in the Tier-1 tier.
+It is generally less competitive than The New York Times or The Washington Post, but it carries genuine editorial credibility and high domain authority that creates durable citation weight for AI search systems.

 Understanding exactly how Newsweek works for outside contributors — both the paid Expert Forum path and the organic editorial path — is the first step toward a successful placement.